kiranukamath/myblogsite/content/blog/make-code-simple-with-datablock-api-part2.md

 Normalize is used without imagenet stats, now normalize is done based on mean and sd of that batch.

-`aug_transforms` is utility func to easily create a list of flip, rotate, zoom, warp, lighting transforms.
+`aug_transforms` is utility function to easily create a list of flip, rotate, zoom, warp, lighting transforms.

 Random flip with p=0.5 is added when do_flip=True.
 With p_affine we apply a random rotation of max_rotate degrees, a random zoom between min_zoom and max_zoom and a perspective warping of max_warp.
 With p_lighting we apply a change in brightness and contrast of max_lighting.
-Custon xtra_tfms can be added.
+Custom xtra_tfms can be added.

 So this is it:)